kyleosung/kyleosung/README.md

 ## About Me
 - 🔭 **I’m currently working on:**
   - A datasci project in the Department of Chemistry and Chemical Biology, modelling charging of Li-ion batteries with machine learning.
-This repo is currently private, please contact for questions!
   - App development in Java with one of my friends
+  - My repos are currently private, please contact for questions!

 - 🌱 **I’m currently learning:**
   - Machine learning in Python